shailendramonu/videoplayerapp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Refresh index: 100% (39/39), done.
+On branch master
+Your branch is up to date with 'origin/master'.

+nothing to commit, working tree clean